Ninalgad/cancer-immu-mlp/README.md

 ## Summary

-My solution is an ensemble of ten identical multi-layer perceptrons (MLPs) built using Tensorflow writen in Python. \
+My solution is an ensemble of eight identical multi-layer perceptrons (MLPs) built using Tensorflow writen in Python. \
 To regenerate the submission state proportion files see the "Run Inference" section below. \
 The pretrained weights and Gene2vec (Du et al., 2018) embeddings are included.  \
 To generate new weights see the "Run Training" section below (this will overwrite the included pretrained weights).